mark-roche/daily-work-journal/README.md

-# �� Daily Work Journal v2.0
+# 📝 Daily Work Journal v2.1

-An intelligent, unified daily journaling system with comprehensive automation, analytics, and seamless Slack integration.
+An intelligent, unified daily journaling system with comprehensive automation, analytics, and seamless **Slack & Google Calendar integration**.

 ## 🚀 What's New in v2.0